ARC hosts community beach party to officially open Dumaresq Dam Reserve

-Dumaresq Dam Reserve will officially be open this weekend for residents and visitors to enjoy the full facilities of the upgraded nature reserve.
+Families are excited for a "safe and fun space" to enjoy when the upgraded Dumaresq Dam Reserve officially opens this weekend.

-Armidale Regional Council (ARC) announced they will be hosting the official opening ceremony and a family "beach party" event on Saturday, April 13 from 11am to celebrate the dam's opening, which will include a lolly hunt, free ice cream and a free barbecue lunch.
+Armidale Regional Council (ARC) announced they will be hosting the opening ceremony and a family beach party event on Saturday, April 13 from 11am to celebrate the project's completion, which will include a lolly hunt, free ice cream and a free barbecue lunch.

-The reserve had a "soft" opening before Christmas, while some elements of the Dumaresq Dam Reserve were still under construction, however they have now been completed.
+The reserve had a soft opening before Christmas, while some elements were still under construction, however the entire $3.9 million upgrade has now been completed.

-The recently finished nature playground was one of the last elements of the $3.9 million upgraded reserve to be installed.
-The playground consists of spaces that incorporate natural elements and encourage a connection with the outdoors.
+The nature playground was one of the last elements to be installed and consists of spaces that incorporate natural elements and encourage a connection with the outdoors.

 ARC mayor, councillor Sam Coupland, said children will love the new playground that features natural materials, plants, rocks, and other elements found in nature.